JGCRI/gaia/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-`gaea` is an empirical model to estimate annual crop yield responses to temperature and precipitation.
+`gaea` is an open-source R package designed to estimate crop yield shocks in response to annual climate variations and CO2 concentrations at the country scale for 12 major crops. `gaea` streamlines the workflow from raw climate data processing to the production of different forms of yield shock, such as agricultural productivity changes at the region-basin level, which can be directly integrated into the latest Global Change Analysis Model (GCAM).

 <br>